-First bank of Nigeria runs and operates this company.
+The First Bank of Nigeria runs and operates this company.
 With First Bank, you can register online to become an agent.
-All you need do is check out their website, get the necessary documents, and fill the form.
+All you need do is check out their website, get the necessary documents, and fill out the form.
 Walk into any First bank branch and submit your documents.

 This is a major stakeholder in providing offline banking to Nigerians.
 To be an Opay agent, follow the website prompts to create an Opay POS merchant account.

 With the sole purpose of bringing the bank closer to the people, Access Bank Close is responsible for registering, issuing, and maintaining the bank’s POS businesses in Nigeria.
 To become an agent, walk into any Access Bank branch with the required documents, get registered, and then start your business.

 Other financial agencies include Paypal, Quick teller PayPoint, Palmpay, Eco bank Xpress point, UBA POS, and Baxi Box.

 Advantages of Starting a POS Business in Nigeria

 Now that you know how to start a POS business in Nigeria, you might be wondering,” what do I stand to gain?”
 There are lots of rewards for starting a POS business in Nigeria.
 We’ll be looking at them shortly.

 Source of income